cedarstudios/cedarmaps-android-sdk/README.md

 This guide will take you through the process of integrating CedarMaps into your Android application.

-All the mentioned methods and tools in this document are tested on Android Studio v3.2.1.
+All the mentioned methods and tools in this document have been tested on Android Studio v3.4.1.

 ## Table of Contents
 - [Installation](#installation)